I have a lot of overdue thank yous and shout-outs to make!

 Patron Saints of the Strawberry Milkshake

 About two-thirds of the way into my hike it became apparent I had blown my PCT budget.
 I’m not exactly sure why, but I’m guessing it’s because I’m taking my time and because of unanticipated injuries and illness.
-So, I started the “milkshake fund” so I could enjoy a milkshake when coming into town, a true treat.
+So, I started the “milkshake fund” so I could enjoy a milkshakes in town, a true treat, and resupply some other food and worn-out gear.
 Here are the names of the kind people who have donated, listed in order of the date they gave:

 THANK YOU!
 I finished my hike as fat as when I started it because of you.